hasan6034/recovery_device_xiaomi_selene/README.md

-PBRP Device Tree for Redmi 10 (selene) MIUI 12.5
+TWRP Device Tree for Redmi 10 (selene) MIUI 12.5
 ===========================================

 The Redmi 10 is a budget range smartphone from Redmi, Released 2021, August 20